 TED/Devil

 Waste your time, if you wish, Don Juan.
-We have it in abundance here.
+Time exists in abundance here.

 REGGIE/Don Juan

 Still, I understand.
 Disavow the progress… you have a role to play.
-Still, the striving continues.
+And yet, the striving continues.
 I see beauty in it.
-And I, for one, old friend, cannot remain in your kingdom and live with myself.
+Without it, I am not myself.
+You have been a friend to me.
+I thank you for that.
+My only friend, at times.
+But I cannot remain in your kingdom and live with myself.
+With regrets, dear Sir, I must go.

 TED/Devil